Zenny00/REU-Oyster_Orientation/README.md

 In addition, inference was run on sample videos and images which can be seen in the *Results* section.

 ### - Orientation
+One complication that arose when try to detect oysters' activity, is that oysters are not always oriented ways that make classification feasible.
+To help remedy this, this project also sought to detect the orientation of oysters to allow for a more accurate classification of activity.
+Using the [YOLOv5_OBB](https://github.com/hukaixuan19970627/yolov5_obb) oysters were localized with rotated bounding boxes to more closely fit their contours.
+Additionally, color coded arrows were drawn parallel to the axis of orientation

 # Results
 <img src="./docs/InferenceTestImage9.jpg" width="450"> <img src="./docs/TestImg5.jpg" width="450">